unel/experiments/apps/gptapi/docs/NOTES.md

 Provide estimations (in range 0.000 - 1) of this sentence below by these categories: [Precision, Correctness, Clarity, Suitability, Adaptability, Appropriateness].
 Answer should contain only compact js array with numbers.

 "hilow, how is u"

+To group these estimations, you can consider the following categories:

+Language Accuracy:

+Grammar Accuracy: This category assesses the correctness of grammar, including proper sentence structure, verb agreement, and proper use of punctuation.
+Clarity of Meaning: This category focuses on the clarity and precision of the message conveyed, ensuring that the intended meaning is effectively communicated.
+Expression and Style:

+Conciseness and Clear Expression: This category evaluates how effectively the information is conveyed using concise and clear language, avoiding unnecessary wordiness or ambiguity.
+Appropriate Style: This category considers whether the writing style aligns with the intended purpose and target audience.
+It involves assessing if the tone, formality, and level of detail are suitable for the context.
+Contextual Suitability:

+Contextual Suitability: This category examines how well the content fits within the given context, such as the topic, subject matter, or specific requirements.
+It involves evaluating whether the writing is relevant and appropriate for the intended purpose.

+Estimate language accuracy of sentence in range 0 - 1.
+Provide only number, nothing else

+sentence: "how are you?"

+{
+    "maxTokens": 3,
+    "systemText": "Instead answer on message, just estimate language accuracy of this message in range 0 - 1.
+Provide only number, nothing else", "userText": "Hi!
+How are you?"
+}

+{
+    "maxTokens": 150,
+    "systemText": "Don't answer on message, just explain language accuracy estimation of this message.", "userText": "HHow can I build proxy to external api based on sveltekit?"
+}

+Instead answer on message, just estimate language accuracy of this message in range 0 - 1.
+Provide only number, nothing else.\nSentence: How can I build proxy to external api based on sveltekit?

+{
+    "max_tokens": 200,
+    "messages": [
+        {"role": "system", "content": "You're english tutor"},
+        {"role": "user", "content": "Estimate grammar accuracy of this sententence in range 0 - 1.
+Provide number only.\nSentence: 'How can I build proxy to external api based on sveltekit?'\n"}, {"role": "assistant", "content": "0.75"},
+        {"role": "user", "content": "Comment all negative aspects of this estimation"}, {"role": "assistant", "content": "1.
+The sentence starts with a capital letter, which is good, but the following words are not properly capitalized.\n2.
+The sentence is not a complete sentence as it lacks a subject and a verb.
+It is a question, which is fine, but it would be better if it were rephrased to include a subject and a verb.\n3.
+A comma could be added after \"api\" to improve the sentence's clarity and structure.\n4.
+The use of \"SvelteKit\" should be capitalized according to its correct spelling convention, which is camalCase."}, {"role": "user", "content": "Explain in detail aspect 2"}
+    ]
+}

+{"role": "user", "content": "Clarify errors from aspect №2 regarding the sentence under consideration"}
+{"role": "user", "content": "Clarify aspect №2 regarding the sentence under consideration"}